oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures

 In scenarios where an OAuth client interacts with multiple authorization servers, clients MUST prevent mix-up attacks.

-Potential countermeasures:
+To this end, clients SHOULD use distinct redirect URIs for each AS (with alternatives listed below).
+Clients MUST store, for each authorization request, the AS they sent the authorization request to and bind this information to the user agent.
+Clients MUST check that the authorization request was received from the correct authorization server and ensure that the subsequent token request, if applicable, is sent to the same authorization server.

+If clients cannot use distinct redirect URIs for each AS, the following options exist:

-  * Configure authorization servers to return an AS identitifier (`iss`) and the `client_id` for which a code or token was issued in the authorization response.
-This enables clients to compare this data to their own client ID and the `iss` identifier of the AS it believed it sent the user agent to.
+  * Authorization servers can be configured to return an AS identitifier (`iss`) as a non-standard parameter in the authorization response.
+This enables complying clients to compare this data to the `iss` identifier of the AS it believed it sent the user agent to.
 This mitigation is discussed in detail in [@I-D.ietf-oauth-mix-up-mitigation].
-In OpenID Connect, if an ID Token is returned in the authorization response, it carries client ID and issuer.
-It can be used for this mitigation.
+  * In OpenID Connect, if an ID Token is returned in the authorization response, it carries client ID and issuer.
+It can be used in the same way as the `iss` parameter.
-  * As it can be seen in the preconditions of the attacks above, clients can prevent mix-up attack by (1) using AS-specific redirect URIs with exact redirect URI matching, (2) storing, for each authorization request, the intended AS, and (3) comparing the intended AS with the actual redirect URI where the authorization response was received.

 ## Authorization Code Injection {#code_injection}